jamesl88/cv/README.md

 **Creative / Developer:** `September 2013 - November 2013`<br />
 [psyt.co.uk](http://psyt.co.uk)

-PSYT provides accurate, scalable, real-time measurement techniques that reveal previously undiscoverable insights.
 My tasks were to study the rubymotion framework and help with design.
-I assisted with writing the html and css of the landing page, then learned to use proto.io to create our prototype app for mobile devices.
+I assisted with writing the HTML and CSS of the psyt.co.uk and then used proto.io to create our prototype app for mobile devices.

 - RubyMotion
 - HTML5 & CSS